MMA-HHG/MMA/README.md

 Table of content

 ## Installations
 Both `CUPRAD` and `CTDSE` are compiled from the source.
-Hankel is implemented in Python and together with the other Pythonic procedures and scripting around the model rely on setting up the environment variables (one might consider setting up [a virtual environment](https://stackoverflow.com/questions/9554087/setting-an-environment-variable-in-virtualenv) dedicated to this code).
+Hankel is implemented in Python and together with the other Pythonic procedures and scripting around the model rely on setting up the environment variables (one might consider setting up [a virtual environment](https://stackoverflow.com/questions/9554087/setting-an-environment-variable-in-virtualenv) dedicated to this whole project).
 <!--- We head for RC1, use virtual environment, pip, etc. in future releases by default --->

 Here is the list of requirements